Kyosho Inferno: Models and specifications

-MP10, item no. 33015 (2019–2021)
+MP10, item no. 33015 and 33020 (2019–2021)

 In January 2019 Kyosho released the new MP10, marking an end to the ten-year production cycle of the MP9.
 The new car was redesigned from the ground up and Kyosho goes to great lengths to show this by illustrating the main changes to the MP9 in detail on the MP10's webpage.
+This car was also available as a partially assembled "Spec-A" variant with number 33020.